Pulegone

 Pulegone is a naturally occurring organic compound obtained from the essential oils of a variety of plants such as Nepeta cataria (catnip), Mentha piperita, and pennyroyal.
-It is classified as a monoterpene.
+It is classified as a monoterpenoid, which means that it is an oxidized derivative of a terpene, a large class of naturally occurring C10 hydrocarbons.

-Pulegone is a clear colorless oily liquid and has a pleasant odor similar to pennyroyal, peppermint and camphor.
+Pulegone is a colorless oil with a pleasant odor similar to pennyroyal, peppermint, and camphor.
 It is used in flavoring agents, in perfumery, and in aromatherapy.

+Isolation and some uses

+Pulegone comprises 75% of the oil pressed from pennyroyal, which is cultivated for that purpose.
+Hydrogenation of pulegone gives menthone.
+Pulegone is also a precursor to menthofuran, another flavorant.

 Toxicology

 It was reported that the chemical is toxic to rats if a large quantity is consumed.

 Pulegone is also an insecticide − the most powerful of three insecticides naturally occurring in many mint species.

-As of October 2018, the FDA withdrew authorization for the use of pulegone as a synthetic flavoring substance for use in food, but that naturally-occurring pulegone can continue to be used.
+As of October 2018, the FDA withdrew authorization for the use of pulegone as a synthetic flavoring substance for use in food, but that naturally occurring pulegone can continue to be used.